Scoliosis (Idiopathic, Neuromuscular and Congenital)

 Scoliosis in children, infants, teens and adults includes a curvature of the spine, but the amount or degree of the curve can vary greatly.
 There are several types, each ranging from mild scoliosis to severe scoliosis.

 - Idiopathic scoliosis: For idiopathic scoliosis, the exact reason the spine curves remains unknown, that's what "idiopathic" means - that means we don’t know why it occurs.
 We know there is some basis in genetics.
 A recent theory involves the front of the spine growing faster than the back of the spine, causing a rotating and twisting of the spine.
+Eighty-five percent of all scoliosis cases are idiopathic.
+Idiopathic scoliosis tends to run in families.

 You did not do anything to cause your scoliosis.
 It is not from wearing a heavy backpack; it is not from a “wrong” sleep position; it is not from having poor posture.
 There was nothing you could have done to prevent getting scoliosis.